stuartlynne/qllabel/README.md

 to the appropriate printer via qlmuxd after rasterizing it with the *qlps2raster* script.

+N.B. the *LABELS* script uses the *qlstatus* script (from qlmux package) to check that the *qlmuxd* daemon is running and get the printer status.

+N.B. the *LABELS* script uses the *acpi* program (from the acpi debian package) to check for battery status.

 ## bin/qlps2raster

 This script uses Brother provided tools to rasterize a PDF file on input for